Lindsey Ferrentino: This Flat Earth

 In 2018, This Flat Earth ran at Playwrights Horizons.
 The New York Times wrote that This Flat Earth is "Ferrentino's most daring play to date, with profound and essential subjects.
 She is bravely attempting to contextualize 21st-century horrors within the sort of existential framework in which Thornton Wilder and Edward Albee specialized."

 The Year To Come

 In December 2018, the play The Year to Come premiered.
 The show is a reverse-chronological drama about an American family reuniting each New Year’s Eve, revealing how political and personal rifts evolve over time.
 Set around a backyard pool, the play explores how a family—and a nation—fractures and heals across decades.
-The show opened at La Jolla Playhouse and was a Critic's Pick by the San Diego Tribune.
-It was well reviewed by the San Diego Tribune.
+The show opened at La Jolla Playhouse and was positively received with a Critic's Pick by the San Diego Union-Tribune.

 Not Fade Away

 Ferrentino's first film, Not Fade Away, was in development at Annapurna Pictures, as of March 2019, produced by David O. Russell and John Krasinski, starring Emily Blunt.